-ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learning - Helps contextualize learning and makes it meaningful.
-Citizenship and Community Life Prescribed subject-specific competencies - Are developed through the active participation of adult learners.
+ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learningHelps contextualize learning and makes it meaningful.
+Citizenship and Community Life Prescribed subject-specific competencies Are developed through the active participation of adult learners.
 Uses strategies to solve situational problems Uses mathematical reasoning Communicates by using mathematical language Prescribed family of learning situations Consists of real-life situations applicable to a given course.
 Helps adult learners acquire mathematical knowledge.
 Measurement and spatial representation Targeted cross-curricular competencies Are developed at the same time and in the same context as the subject-specific competencies.
-Uses creativity Adopts effective work methods Prescribed essential knowledge - Refers to mathematical knowledge and concepts to be acquired.
+Uses creativityAdopts effective work methods Prescribed essential knowledge Refers to knowledge to be applied and concepts to be acquired.
 See list